Where does methadone come from?

 How should one take methadone if prescribed it for treatment?

 Methadone is most effective when taken orally and the effects last 24-36 hours – It is as strong as morphine.
-Methadone (white or orange tablets) and methadose (liquid suspension) are equally effective at equal doses.
-Only the “binder,” the “stuff” which the active medication is added to and held together with, differs.
+Methadone (white or orange tablets) and methadone (liquid suspension) are equally effective at equal doses.
+Only the “binder,” the “stuff” to which the active medication is added and held together, differs.
 Preference for one form over the other is merely a matter of personal preference and experience and has no basis in pharmacology.

 How does methadone affect the body as an opiate?

 It’s an addictive central nervous system depressant.
 It produces analgesia or insensitivity to pain, sedation, slowing of respiration, lowering of blood pressure, constipation, slowing of the pulse, and nausea.
 The subjective effects following single doses in non-addicted individuals are similar to those noted after morphine or heroin use, feelings of well-being, drowsiness, and euphoria.

 How does one build up a tolerance to methadone to be used as treatment?